São Roque Hydro Power Plant

 Figure 2 shows a comparison of 2 geometric designs (top and bottom) for the transition location between a ‘Creager’ profile and a stepped section.
 On the left, the flow is in the skimming regime.
 In the middle, the flux starts to show perturbations as the reservoir level is gradually lowered.
 On the right, the jet takeoff is illustrated with a steady state discharge.

 The water profile obtained with the numerical simulation fits well with the theoretical model when air entrainment is considered.
 The energy profile shows some slight differences with less conservative results in the theoretical model.
 These differences may be the result of some theoretical assumptions made such as disregarding head losses on the Creager profile before the stepped channel begins.
-Downstream, the FLOW-3D energy profile drops because of the hydraulic jump which is leaning directly against the spillway.
-Figure 4 represents the turbulent energy dissipation with FLOW-3D.
+Downstream, the FLOW-3D HYDRO energy profile drops because of the hydraulic jump which is leaning directly against the spillway.
+Figure 4 represents the turbulent energy dissipation with FLOW-3D HYDRO.

 Flow Distribution at Turbine Entrance